 Control over all these objects is managed by the RawMemoryFactory class that provides a set of static methods, as shown in Figure 12.5.
-There are two groups of methods, those that enable the underlying machine instructions to be used without causing hardware exceptions (e.g., createRawByteReader).
+There are two groups of methods, those that

 - 1. enable a factory to be registered, and - 2. request the creation of accessor object for a particular memory type at a particular address.